Hao-Tong/netGS/README.md

 ## 5. Reference

-Tong, H., Küken, A. & Nikoloski, Z. Integrating molecular markers into metabolic models improves genomic selection for Arabidopsis growth. (accepted by Nature Communications)
+Tong, H., Küken, A. & Nikoloski, Z. Integrating molecular markers into metabolic models improves genomic selection for Arabidopsis growth.
+Nature Communications 11, 2410 (2020).

 Please see the Methods section in this paper for the model details in mathematical equations.
 Any further questions: tong@mpimp-golm.mpg.de